thoth-tech/programming-arcana/README.md

  }%
 ```

-\*Python3 is normally installed as default package for most operation systems.
-However, if you are using windows and do not want to install Python.
-You can use:
+\*Python3 is normally installed as a default package in most operating systems.
+However, if you are using Windows and do not want to install Python, you can use
-`clang-format .\code\c\array\array-copy.c `, but it would not have the feature in the wrapped script e.g. color.
+`clang-format .\code\c\array\array-copy.c `.
+However, it would not have the feature in the wrapper script, for example, coloured output.

-### Replace the Old Code with Formatted Code
+### Format code

-For a single you can use command:
+For a single file you can use command:

 ```bash
 clang-format -i <file name>